WHERE TO GO

 What happens at the end of the event?

-Every finisher receives a bag filled with goodies.
+Every finisher receives some goodies right after they cross the line.
 Some lucky competitors will also receive a spot prize.
 At the end of your event, go to the registration tent and check the board to see winners of the spot prizes.
 Also don't be surprised if Mum and Dad are really proud of you (and are really embarrassing)!!